ravibrock/regisfilter.nvim/README.md

 ## Advanced configuration
 You can use `register_patterns` and `ft_patterns` to define patterns to match for specific filetypes and registers (if, for example, you want certain things to be copied in C files but not Lua).
 Additionally, Regisfilter defines the command `:RegisfilterPaste`.
 Mapping `p` to `:RegisfilterPaste<CR>p` is what allows `p` to sync with the system clipboard.
 This is mostly intended for internal use, but setting `remap_paste` to `false` and remapping commands like `p` yourself allows for more fine-grained control over which keybinds are remapped.

+## Contributing
+PRs and issues welcome!
+Please use [Conventional Commits](https://www.conventionalcommits.org/) if submitting a pull request.